Noop1/enot.io/README.md

 # enot.io
-Everything for working with enot.io based module for AnyPay.io
+Module for working with enot.io based on the module for AnyPay